Americans face new COVID-19 restrictions after Thanksgiving

 Now they’re being urged to watch for any signs of illness and get tested right away if they experience symptoms.

 Patel, who works in public health in New York City, said she had been careful, wearing masks in public and staying out of restaurants and bars.
-But she went to a vineyard and a friend’s home in Texas over Thanksgiving.
+But she spent time at a friend’s home in Texas over Thanksgiving.

 Health officials are urging people to remain vigilant until a vaccine becomes widely available, which is not expected to happen for at least a few months.